alekseyn1/Synology-Youtube-Downloader/README.md

-# Synology Youtube Playlist Downloader
+# Youtube Playlist Downloader Python script.
+Great for Synology NAS
 Python download script to get mp3 from YouTube playlists

 Place this script and ```playlists_to_download.txt``` into the same folder on any volume / share on your Synology NAS